 My family uses the internet for school, work as well as play and in doing so we come in contact with various types of websites.
 All the websites may or may not be mainstream, but in the interest of time and efficiency we need them to be equally accessible at all times.

-c. c. from Jamaica, NY
+CD C. from Jamaica, NY

 Need it for business communications for personal and professional life.

-Sandy S. from Arcata, CA
+Sandy Z. from Windsor, CA

 An open grant me the same opportunity to reach the(world wide)market as the large corps and those with billions of dollars.

-alfred c. from Brooklyn, NY
+Alfred C. from Brooklyn, NY

 The FCC like the government is suppose to look out for the citizens of this country not corporation.
 It seems that this country has forgotten that built this country for the people under God not the almighty dollar.
 When is the government going to realize that the people rights come 1st not corporate greed.